 The parents discover their child is dead, or are told by someone else who was present at the time of the accident.
 Commonly, characters try ‘rolling’ the child to see if the child can be brought back to life.

 The dead body would commonly be left for a few hours to see if it comes back to life.

 Next comes a description of the emotional response of the left-behind.
 In contrast to films today, in which any screaming sound effects issue forth from a woman, in Swedish Miracle Stories, it is the men who are more outward in their response to grief.
 (This is regionally dependent.)
-Some have suggested this is because men’s activities was more societal focused and therefore public, whereas women were more confined to the home, family-focused and therefore quieter.
+Some have suggested this is because men’s activities were more societally focused and therefore public.
+In contrast, women were more confined to the home.
+Women were family-focused and therefore quieter.
 In many miracle stories both men and women cry equally.
 Crying is heavily culturally scripted.